 Church Home Renovation in Buena Vista Avenue

 This modern home design is currently under construction in Buena Vista Avenue, in Coorparoo.
 It is being completed in 2022.
 Current photos by Scott Burrows Photography.

-The house is designed for flexibility to suit a range of owners and occupants and will be marketed for sale on completion.
+The house is designed for flexibility to suit a range of owners and occupants and is being marketed for sale on completion.

 The core concept for this project, and key to the home design: is the resurrection and transformation of a dilapidated timber church, by renovating it into the core of a modern family home.

 From Rural Timber Church to Modern Inner City Home